Lytol/pwdify/README.md

 - [ ] Select all / Select none for files
 - [ ] Output each file as it is completed on the status screen
 - [ ] Everything should account appropriately for window size (WindowSizeMsg)
+- [ ] Write some tests already...
 - [ ] GH action for releases
+- [ ] Update the README with installation and usage

 - [ ] Create a GH action for community usage
 - [ ] Non-interactive and "quiet" output when a tty doesn't exist (or --quiet/-q)